AsmaaElawady/API-Testing-and-Robot-Framework/Postman Task/instructions readme.md

-   get all carts -  When it is requested to get all carts it should return non empty array of the carts- PASSED 7- get all carts - when all carts are requested by an invalid URL it should return not found 404 - PASSED 8- delete cart  - When it takes a valid cart ID to delete it should return 200   - PASSED delete cart  - When it takes a valid cart ID to delete it should return the details of this cart   - PASSED 9- delete cart  - When it takes an invalid cart ID to delete it should return bad request 400   - PASSED 10- create user - when it takes all parameters correctly it returns 200 - PASSED
+   get all carts -  When it is requested to get all carts it should return non empty array of the carts- PASSED 7- get all carts - when all carts are requested by an invalid URL it should return not found 404 - PASSED 8- delete cart  - When it takes a valid cart ID to delete it should return 200   - PASSED 9- delete cart  - When it takes an invalid cart ID to delete it should return bad request 400   - PASSED 10- create user - when it takes all parameters correctly it returns 200 - PASSED
    create user - when it takes all parameters correctly it returns a user ID - PASSED
-   create user - when it takes all parameters correctly it should return a numeric user ID - PASSED create user - when it sends a request with missing fields it should return 400 - PASSED
+   create user - when it takes all parameters correctly it should return a numeric user ID - PASSED 11- create user - when it sends a request with missing fields it should return 400 - PASSED
-   create user - when the password is missing it should detect the missing field - PASSED 11- get all users - when the request is valid it should return status 200 - PASSED
+   create user - when the password is missing it should detect the missing field - PASSED 12- get all users - when the request is valid it should return status 200 - PASSED
-    get all users - when the request is valid it should return a non-empty array of users - PASSED get all users - when requested with an invalid URL it should return status 404 - PASSED
+    get all users - when the request is valid it should return a non-empty array of users - PASSED 13- get all users - when requested with an invalid URL it should return status 404 - PASSED
-12- login user - when correct username and password are provided it should return status 200 - PASSED
+14- login user - when correct username and password are provided it should return status 200 - PASSED
    login user - when correct credentials are provided it should return a token - PASSED
-   login user - when username is missing it should return status 400 - PASSED
+15- login user - when username is missing it should return status 400 - PASSED

 | Test # | Method to Test     | What to Test                                                                           | Result  |